imboss712/contacts-app/README.md

   <img src="/demo2.png">
 </p>

-If Contact in not present in JSON file, then it will show error
+If Contact is not present in JSON file, then it will show error

 <p align="center">
   <img src="/demo5.png">